 Glentrek offers Scottish walking, hiking and cycling holidays, as well as a great range of days out in the beautiful Cairngorms National Park.
 Glentrek is based in Angus, Scotland, less than a two-hour drive from Edinburgh, Aberdeen and Glasgow international airports.
 You could easily combine a city visit with a fantastic walking, cycling or active holiday.
 To read more go to http://www.glentrek.com/

-House of Mark are offering the very best hospitality and executive daily travel return to Gleneagles.
+House of Mark is offering the very best hospitality and executive daily travel return to Gleneagles.
 We do have limited accommodation available so please confirm your booking as early as possible.
-However for this very special event we will try to meet requirements from rooms en suite to bunkhouse accommodation email email@example.com or call us 01356 670311.
+However, for this very special event, we will try to meet requirements from rooms en-suite to bunkhouse accommodation email email@example.com or call us 01356 670311.